Callum-Bates/BATES-RBP/README.md

 **1. ML Predictions**

 The default tab is the ML prediction tab.
 Here users can select a ML method (currently DeepCLIP and RBPNet are available) and an associated protein model (A).
 From here, users can either enter RNA sequences in FASTA format, or upload a FASTA file (B).
-Once ML prediction model and FASTA sequences are stored, clicking "Run Job" button runs the prediction
+Once ML prediction model and FASTA sequences are stored, clicking "Run Job" button runs the prediction.

+**2.1 Motif Mapping**
+In the RNA characterisation tab, users can run RNA structure prediction using Boltz-2.
+RNA sequences can be added to the sequence table (A) and are added from any sequences used in ML predictions.
+The user then selects a viral genome for mapping and clicks "Search Selected RNA in Genome" button (B).
+Results are displayed in a panel to the right (C).

+**2.2 RNA Extension**
+Users can extend RNA motifs based on genomic context taken from RNA motif mapping.
+The user has to select an RNA sequence from the sequence table (A), a RNA match (B) and a nucleotide length (C).
+The RNA sequence will be expanded on either side by the chosen number and added to the sequence table with a "_e" prefix (A).

+**3. 3D Structure Generation**